bloominstituteoftechnology/Precourse/Lesson2-HTML-CSS/homework/homework-readme.txt

         use this address: "http://http://lorempixel.com/400/200/food/").

 II.
 Add some style
-  A. Add style tags to you HTML document.
+  /A. Add style tags to you HTML document.
-  B. Give your third div the id "thirdDiv".
+  /B. Give your third div the id "thirdDiv".
-  C. Give your other divs the class "divClass".
+  /C. Give your other divs the class "divClass".
-  D. Give the span in your seond div the id "spanId".
+  /D. Give the span in your seond div the id "spanId".
-  E. Add a style rule to your h1 element changing the color of the text (pick from
+  /E. Add a style rule to your h1 element changing the color of the text (pick from
      here: https://www.crockford.com/wrrrld/color.html).
-  F. Add a style rule to the img element giving it a width of 400px;
+  /F. Add a style rule to the img element giving it a width of 400px;
-  G. Add a style rule to 'thirdDiv' changing the height to 600px and the width to 500px.
+  /G. Add a style rule to 'thirdDiv' changing the height to 600px and the width to 500px.
-  H. Add a style rule to 'thirdDiv' changing the background color.
+  /H. Add a style rule to 'thirdDiv' changing the background color.
-  I. Change the size of the font for 'spanId' to 18px.
+  /I. Change the size of the font for 'spanId' to 18px.
-  J. Give the id 'spanId' a margin of 50px.
+  /J. Give the id 'spanId' a margin of 50px.
-  K. Give the id 'thirdDiv' a padding of 50px.
+  /K. Give the id 'thirdDiv' a padding of 50px.
-  L. Give the id 'thirdDiv' a border, any width color and style you choose.
+  /L. Give the id 'thirdDiv' a border, any width color and style you choose.

 III.
 Create an external style sheet and import all of our previous style rules into the new stylesheet.
   A. Find styles.css file in this folder.